survivejs/webpack-book/manuscript/building_with_webpack/07_eliminating_unused_css.md

 npm i purifycss-webpack-plugin --save-dev
 ```

-To make our demo more realistic, let's install a little CSS framework known as [Pure.css](http://purecss.io/) as well and refer to it from our project so that we can see purifycss in action:
+To make our demo more realistic, let's install a little CSS framework known as [Pure.css](http://purecss.io/) as well and refer to it from our project so that we can see PurifyCSS in action:

 ```bash
 npm i purecss --save
 ```

+W> You cannot use symlinks here.
+The dependencies have to be local like this or else webpack's lookups will fail to work reliably.

+### Configuring Webpack

 We also need to refer to it from our configuration: